 You can perform this test in a range of different environmental conditions and build a record of how your sweat loss varies for cool to hot weather, different humidity and altitudes.
 This can help you to prepare for competitions with different environmental markers.

 During this one hour test, you can also measure your calorie expenditure through a device like a GPS watch.
 This can help you to understand what calorie intake you need (based on the intensity of the test.)
 Knowing your calorie expenditure per hour provides you with the information you need to plan your calorie intake accordingly.

 Your sweat rate, sodium concentration in sweat and calorie expenditure is very important information to have when planning a nutrition strategy.
 The longer you are out competing, the more important these numbers become.

-Running in the heat brings different motivation to everyone.
+Running in the heat brings different motivations to everyone.
 Some people love it, others hate it.
-Either way, its guaranteed that we can never control the weather, only how we manage ourselves in the conditions
+Either way, it is guaranteed that we can never control the weather, only how we manage ourselves in the conditions